epam/hub-google-stacks/composer/README.md

 The command will prompt you to enter the `GCP project ID` and will create initial configuration files and download required components.

-Next, to configure the sandbox manually run the following command:
+Next, to configure sandbox manually run the following command:

-And after that to configure sandbox manually run command:

 ```bash
 hub stack configure